aaronlugo/KilowattQuest/README.md

-# KilowattQuest
+# ChargerFinder
-This is the project for the entire Kilowatt Quest application, including app client, admin client, server and database.
+This is the project for the entire Chargers Finder application, including app client, admin client, server and database.

 ## Modules
-KWQ consists of four subdirectories, each of which contains a different subproject.
+ChargersFinder consists of four subdirectories, each of which contains a different subproject.

 ### Client
 This is the mobile application client, the main product.